TOC Digital Speech and Debate Series 1

 Critiques vs. Policy AFFs

-I will likely weigh the plan.
-To win, the NEG needs to win link turns case arguments, solvency deficits, or impact turns.
+I enjoy well researched and specific critical arguments.
+The negative should win link turns case arguments, solvency deficits, or impact turns.

-Both teams should have a reason for making a framework argument.
-The 2NR and 2AR need to give judge instruction for what I should do if you win or lose your framework interpretation.
-I default to weighing the impacts the plan can solves against the impacts of links that the alternative can resolve.
-I think the AFF is only responsible for impacts that they make worse.
+Framework arguments should have implications.
+The 2NR and 2AR should give instruction for what to do if you win or lose your interpretation.
+I default to weighing the impacts the plan can solve against the impacts of links the alternative can solve.

-I am persuaded that the NEG does not get to sever reps if other arguments are explicit contradictions.
-Examples of this are reading the cap K and growth DA.
-The AFF should exploit tensions between pages and generate smart DAs to alternatives or link turns.
+Performative contradictions matter.
+I am persuaded that the negative does not get to sever reps if other arguments are explicit contradictions.
+Examples of this are reading the cap K and economy DA.

 ______________________________________________